 Nitrofurantoin (e.g. Macrodantin®, Macrobid®) and trimethoprim-sulfamethoxazole (e.g. Bactrim® or Septra®)

 These antibiotics are not recommended during the first trimester and near delivery if an alternative treatment is available [5].
-Some studies have linked them to an increased risk of birth defects (such as cleft lip or palate, jaundice, heart problems) when used during the first trimester of pregnancy, and to a higher risk of kernicterus (a type of brain damage caused by excess bilirubin in the blood) when used in the late third trimester.
+Some studies have linked them to an increased risk of birth defects (such as cleft lip or palate, jaundice, and heart problems) when used during the first trimester of pregnancy, and to a higher risk of kernicterus (a type of brain damage caused by excess bilirubin in the blood) when used in the late third trimester.

 But, because untreated UTIs could lead to serious consequences for both mom and baby, it may be reasonable to use nitrofurantoin or trimethoprim-sulfamethoxazole if no other option is available (e.g. if you are allergic to other antibiotics or bacterial resistance to other antibiotics was detected in urine culture), as the benefits outweigh their risk of use.